 Open Streets Corvallis features a different neighborhood route and demonstration project each year.
 The goal of the demonstration project is to build temporary features that re-imagine our streets as places where people want to walk, bike and play.
 Many of the demonstration projects are based on potential future projects included in the City of Corvallis Transportation System Plan (TSP) and Active Transportation Toolkit.

 Neighborhood Bikeways are low volume, local streets that are comfortable for bicyclists of all ages and abilities.
 The Neighborhood Bikeway design standards outline improvements that would slow vehicles down and encourage new cyclists.
-Lincoln Avenue is a future Neighborhood Bikeway and the treatments you experience along the route are a snapshot of what could exist here in the future.
+Open Streets routes usually run along at least one future Neighborhood Bikeway and the treatments you experience along the route are a snapshot of what could exist here in the future.

 You can experience these street features every year at our festival!

 Open Streets 2022 – Arnold Park to Chintimini Park

 In 2022, Neighborhood Bikeway features were showcased along portions of Lincoln Avenue and Coolidge Way.
 Three chicanes extended the curb in an alternating pattern that visually narrowed the street, encouraging lower vehicle speeds along Lincoln.
 A traffic island shortened the travel distance and provided a refuge for those crossing the six-way intersection of Coolidge Way, Lincoln Avenue and 26th Street.
 The demonstration stayed up for two weeks after the event.

 Open Streets 2019 – Southtown